0xt3j4s/supermarket-billing-app/README.md

 # Supermarket Billing App

-This is a simple Supermarket Billing App implemented using Go (Golang) and MongoDB.
+This is a simple Supermarket Billing App implemented using Go (server-side) and MongoDB (database).
 The application allows you to perform CRUD (Create, Read, Update, Delete) operations on bills, which represent customer purchases at a supermarket.